 As you read this blog post, you may be wondering, “Is WordPress secure?”.
 The fact that WordPress is a free and open-source software makes it especially vulnerable to any skilled hacker who can insert a snippet of malicious code into the WordPress core.

-Although WordPress is a product of developers and designers around the globe working to update and keep it stable, it’s quite strict when it comes to security.
+Although WordPress is a product of developers and designers around the globe working to update and keep it stable, it’s quite strict when it comes to WordPress security.
 WordPress has a dedicated team of developers who monitor the platform for security vulnerabilities.
 They are responsible for developing patches as soon as an issue becomes known.
 WordPress releases frequent updates to the software, which includes those security patches.
 Hence, it’s important for users to install updates whenever they become available.

 WordPress developers are the first line of defense for your website, but they aren’t the only ones.
 Both hosting providers and site owners have jobs to do in keeping up their WordPress site security.